facorread/lectureClock/README.md

 Q. How do I change the colors, fonts, or sizes?
 How can I move the clock?

-Use Chrome Developer Tools or your favorite text editor to edit the html, css or javascript code.
+A. Use Chrome Developer Tools or your favorite text editor to edit the html, css or javascript code.